pronoiac/the-manual/the-manual.md

 Not that giving away some of the action should deter you from using whatever is going to turn your recording into a Number one.

 THE BREAKDOWN SECTION

-Yet again you don't have to concern yourself with this at the pre- studio stage.
+Yet again you don't have to concern yourself with this at the pre-studio stage.
 Just account for its length in bars when you map out the structure of the song.
 Use the bass riff from the verse or some enticing variant on it that the programmer can come up with.

-When mixing, the engineer should strip the track right back and then start piling in with the studio wizardry and gimmicks before hammering into the final chorus'.
+When mixing, the engineer should strip the track right back and then start piling in with the studio wizardry and gimmicks before hammering into the final chorus.

 In years gone by this was the part of the song that would feature a solo.
 Nowadays, solos either get in the way or have to be fabulously stunning at the same time as being able to fit in with the studio sculpting that is going on around it.